Former – Labelling requirements for meat and poultry products

 The amount of water added and retained in raw single-ingredient meat products (definition) due to post-evisceration contact with water, in excess of naturally occurring moisture, must be declared as part of the product name on the principal display panel of consumer prepackaged (definition) products, or on the label of prepackaged other than consumer prepackaged products.
 Raw single-ingredient meat products include items such as dressed carcasses, parts of dressed carcasses, offal and giblets.

 Please note that standards for water retention in dressed poultry carcasses are set out in section 20 of the Canadian Standards of Identity, Volume 7 – Meat Products.
 As such, a declaration of retained water for dressed poultry carcasses is not required.
-However, poultry carcasses containing giblets (e.g., frozen turkeys) require a retained water declaration for the giblets.
+However, poultry carcasses containing giblets (for example, frozen turkeys) require a retained water declaration for the giblets.

 Manner of declaring retained water